-Education Secretary Besty Devos under investigation for potential Hatch Act violation: report
+Education Secretary Betsy DeVos under investigation for potential Hatch Act violation: report

 EDUCATION SECRETARY DEVOS WARNS ABOUT WAVE OF PRIVATE SCHOOL CLOSINGS: 'THAT'S A CRISIS IN THE MAKING'

-The complaint, shared by Politico, alleges that Devos' comment "attacked Democratic Presidential Candidate Vice President Joe Biden and his education proposals in a way that went far beyond policy differences."
+The complaint, shared by Politico, alleges that DeVos' comment "attacked Democratic Presidential Candidate Vice President Joe Biden and his education proposals in a way that went far beyond policy differences."

 "These individual acts are each unique violations of the Hatch Act, which forbids federal employees and cabinet officials such as Secretary DeVos from using their official authority or influence for the purpose of interfering with or affecting the results of an election," the complaint states.

-In addition, the complaint calls Devos' characterization of Biden a "personal political attack."
+In addition, the complaint calls DeVos' characterization of Biden a "personal political attack."

 "With a Presidential election less than two months away, this is clearly campaign rhetoric, not policy discussion," the complaint reads.
 "Additionally, the premeditated nature and dissemination of the video of Secretary DeVos’s political attacks on Joe Biden from the Department of Education and Secretary DeVos’s Twitter account shows that this was a coordinated campaign, political attack on Joe Bidden from Secretary DeVos intended to damage Joe Biden’s campaign."